Ed Roebuck: Washington and Philadelphia

 That season-ending, ninth-inning collapse affected Roebuck in 1963; he struggled on the mound for the Dodgers, with his ERA climbing by over a run to 4.24, and he was traded to the Senators on July 30.
 He got into 28 games for Washington's manager, former Dodger teammate Gil Hodges, before he was sent back to the Senior Circuit early in 1964.
 Teaming with Philadelphia's bullpen ace, Jack Baldschun, he responded with a standout season for the Phillies, notching 12 saves in 60 appearances and a career-best 2.21 ERA.
 But a disastrous, late-September losing streak cost the Phillies the National League title.
 In 1965, Roebuck posted five relief victories and three saves, but his workload and effectiveness diminished.
 The Phillies assigned him to Triple-A San Diego for 1966 and recalled him in midyear, but he dropped two decisions in six games and was released.

-During his big-league career, Roebuck had a very high winning percentage, compiling a mark of 52 wins and 31 defeats (.627) with seasons of 8–2 (1957), 8–3 (1960) and 10–2 (1962) for the Dodgers.
+During his big-league career, Roebuck had a very high winning percentage: a mark of 52 wins and 31 defeats (.627) with seasons of 8–2 (1957), 8–3 (1960) and 10–2 (1962) for the Dodgers.
 He compiled 62 career saves and an ERA of 3.35.
 He worked in 460 games, all but one in relief, and in 791 innings pitched, he allowed 753 hits and 302 bases on balls, with 477 strikeouts.
 A competent batsman, Roebuck collected 28 hits (including two home runs) and batted .204 lifetime in the majors.

 Roebuck was also known as one of the game's finest fungo hitters, who endeavored to hit fungo home runs from home plate in every MLB stadium.
 In 1964, still an active player with the rival Phillies, Roebuck was asked by Roy Hofheinz, owner of the Houston Colt .45s, to hit the highest fungo fly balls he could in order to determine the ideal roof height for baseball's first domed stadium, the Astrodome, still under construction at the time.

 Longtime scout

 After his playing career ended, Roebuck was a scout for a number of teams, including the Dodgers, Phillies, Atlanta Braves, Cincinnati Reds, Pittsburgh Pirates and Boston Red Sox.
 He retired in 2004 and died June 14, 2018, at age 86 in Lakewood, California, where he had lived since 1958.
-He was buried at Forest Lawn Memorial Park (Long Beach).